apluslms/a-plus-design-system/components/button.md

   description: There are three button styles with semantic meanings.
 Each view should have up to one "default" action and up to one "danger" action.
   pattern: buttons/button-types.html
 - title: Sizes
   description: Sizes `.btn-lg`, `.btn-sm` and `btn-xs` are available for all buttons.
 These can be used to fit into the space available and the surroundings on the page.
+While these are _not_ Bootstrap buttons, the sizes are designed to match Bootstrap 3.
   pattern: buttons/button-sizes.html
 - title: Assistive technology example
   description: If you have buttons which don't have unique text, but their purpose is clear in context (for example, they're inside table rows), use `.sr-only` to ensure they have discernable names for users of assistive technology.